magna25/jebena/README.md

 }

 app.post("/users", jebenaExpress(spec), () => {
-    //all unwanted data is removed
-    console.log(req.body) // {email: "test@gmail.com", password:"password"}
+    //req.body is validated and all unwanted data is removed console.log(req.body) // {email: "test@gmail.com", password:"password"}
 })
 ```

 That's it. jebena handles the error and returns a 400 response with the below sample body.